StartForKiller/Zig-ImGui/README.md

     my_static_lib.root_module.addImport("Zig-ImGui", ZigImGui_dep.module("Zig-ImGui"));
     ```
 - In your project, use `@import("Zig-ImGui")` to obtain the bindings.
-- For more detailed documentation, see the [official ImGui documentation](https://github.com/ocornut/imgui/tree/v1.90/docs).
+- For more detailed documentation, see the [official ImGui documentation](https://github.com/ocornut/imgui/tree/v1.90.3-docking/docs).
 - For an example of using these bindings, see [the included examples](https://gitlab.com/joshua.software.dev/Zig-ImGui/-/tree/master/examples/) or for a real project see [joshua-software-dev/AthenaOverlay](https://codeberg.org/joshua-software-dev/AthenaOverlay).

-## Using the ImGui Backends
+## Using the Dear ImGui Backends

-ImGui contains a number of [BACKENDS](https://github.com/ocornut/imgui/blob/master/docs/BACKENDS.md) that provide easier setup and abstraction of underlying platforms to lower the amount of work necessary to facilitate using it.
+Dear ImGui contains a number of [BACKENDS](https://github.com/ocornut/imgui/blob/master/docs/BACKENDS.md) that provide easier setup and abstraction of underlying platforms to lower the amount of work necessary to facilitate using it.
 Zig-ImGui does not compile these automatically, and you'll need to include the ones you want to use in your build manually.
 For example, to use the `imgui_impl_opengl3` backend:

 ```zig
 // in your build.zig